 Buffer does have a “Free Forever” plan.
-However, their pro plan starts at $15 a month and their small business plan starts at $99 a month.
-They also have larger plans for enterprise and bigger businesses.
-You can do a 14-day free trial.
+However, its Essentials plan starts at $5 per month and its Team plan starts at $10 per month.
+Buffer also offers an Agency plan for $100 per month.
+You can do a 14-day free trial of each plan.
 Plans are paid monthly or yearly.

 What are buffer tools?